 I hadn’t realised they were an alcoholic until I said they could stay with me whilst they sorted themselves out.
 I also agreed to help them find a place to live and find work, so they could get their life back on track.

 The stress of dealing with all this and my newly emerging heart problems made my life miserable.
 I was having to call in sick for work because I couldn’t sleep and I couldn’t move because the stress had caused my chest pains to be so bad that it felt like I was being kicked in the rib cage constantly 24/7.
-It really didn’t help that the person I was trying to support was being a drunken abusive.
+It really didn’t help that the person I was trying to support was being an abusive drunk.

-This all took part during the latter months of the therapy sessions I’d been given.
-Even though I brought all of this up during these sessions, they still planned to end the therapy at the one year mark.
-In those last few months, I’d been deteriorating rapidly and was in extreme desperation for support.
+All the issues with my physical health and trying to help my friend, all took place during the latter months of the year’s worth of therapy sessions I’d been given.
+Even though I brought all of this up during these sessions, they still planned to end the therapy at that one year mark.
+This is in spite of the fact that in those last few months, I’d been deteriorating rapidly and was in extreme desperation for support.

 I was far far worse than before I started the therapy, not just because my physical health and my personal situation had gone down the toilet, but because the therapist hand opened the can of worms on my mental health and done nothing with it, not even closing the can they opened.